DGP brane cosmology and quark-hadron phase transition: Field equations in a DGP brane scenario

-where the first term is the Einstein–-Hilbert action in $5D$ with the $5$-dimensional bulk metric $g_{_{AB}}$ and Ricci scalar ${\cal R}$.
-Similarly, the second term is the Einstein–-Hilbert action corresponding to the induced metric $q_{\mu\nu}$ on the brane, where $R$ is the relevant scalar curvature and $\lambda$ is the cosmological constant on the brane, with $M_4=(8\pi G_{4})^{-\frac{1}{2}}$ and $M_5=(8\pi G_{5})^{-\frac{1}{3}} $ being the reduced Planck masses in four and five dimensions respectively and ${\cal S}_m$ is the matter action on the brane with matter field $\psi_m$.
+where the first term corresponds to the Einstein–-Hilbert action in $5D$ with the $5$-dimensional bulk metric $g_{_{AB}}$ and the Ricci scalar ${\cal R}$.
+Similarly, the second term is the Einstein–-Hilbert action corresponding to the induced metric $q_{\mu\nu}$ on the brane, where $R$ is the relevant scalar curvature and $\lambda$ is cosmological constant on the brane.
+Also, $M_4=(8\pi G_{4})^{-\frac{1}{2}}$ and $M_5=(8\pi G_{5})^{-\frac{1}{3}} $ are the reduced Planck masses in four and five dimensions respectively and ${\cal S}_m$ is the matter action on the brane with matter field $\psi_m$.
 The induced metric $q_{\mu\nu}$ is defined as usual from the bulk metric $g_{_{AB}}$ by